My first story I've posted :) Hopefully it's not too bad, though :\

 Also, I'm not trying to come off as a jerk, but this story isn't an advertising board.
 My message board isn't far off to load.
 I'll read your story, just be considerate.

-"Do you need help?”
-My eyes widened.
+"Do you need help?"

-I had been glancing around awkwardly when he said, “I know you can’t carry all that by yourself.
+I had been shifting my eyes around awkwardly when he said, “You don't have to carry all of that by yourself.
 It won’t be a hassle for me to help.”

 He walked up to me, extending a hand for my things.
 I stared at him blankly and then shook my head a moment later.
 When I heard my own voice, I was a bit surprised that it wasn’t as cold as I imagined.
 “I can handle this just fine, but thanks for the offer.”